 The Task Force, authorized by Congress through the Water Resources Development Act (WRDA) of 1996, facilitates and provides long-term coordination of conservation and restoration efforts being planned and implemented in the Everglades.
 Four sovereign entities (federal, state, and two tribes) are represented on the Task Force.
 The Task Force provides a forum for the participating agencies to share information about their restoration efforts, resolve conflicts, and report on progress.
 The Task Force has developed a restoration framework that includes a shared vision, strategic goals, and system-wide ecological indicators to organize and assess the restoration, preservation, and protection of the South Florida Ecosystem.
 Its efforts are supported by a Florida-based Working Group, the Science Coordination Group, and specific issue/regional teams.

+The FIU Southeast Environmental Research Center (SERC) within the Institute of Water and Environment (InWE) houses the offices of the Task Force.
 The OERI and Task Force is supported by a team that includes many long-term OERI staff and several FIU graduates.
 The OERI also recently welcomed Adam Gelber as its new Executive Director.

 Learn more about the Task Force’s Everglades Restoration Initiatives.